xwmx/nb/README.md

           Shortcut Alias: `o`
   peek    Open the bookmarked page in your terminal web browser.
           Shortcut Alias: `p`
-  search  Search notes and bookmarks for <query>.
-Alias for `notes search`. url     Print the URL for the specified bookmark.
+  search  Search bookmarks for <query>. url     Print the URL for the specified bookmark.

 Description:
-  Create and view bookmarks.
+  Create, view, and search bookmarks.

-  By default, the page content is saved within the bookmark, making the bookmarked page available for full-text search with `notes search`.
+  By default, the page content is saved within the bookmark, making the bookmarked page available for full-text search.
 When `pandoc` is installed, content will be converted to Markdown.

   Bookmark are identified by the `.bookmark.md` file extension.
 The bookmark URL is the first URL in the file within '<' and '>' characters: